On codimension one holomorphic distributions on compact toric orbifolds: Preliminaries

-Analogous to the manifold case, we have the sheaf of $C^{\infty}$-differential $k$-forms and exterior differentiation.
+Analogous to the manifold case, we have the sheaf of $C^{\infty}$-differential $k$-forms and exterior differentiation, moreover, the concepts of connection and curvature are well defined.
 Stokes' formula, Poincar\'e's duality and Rham's theorem also hold on orbifolds.
-For a deeper discussion of orbifolds we refer the reader to \cite{Rua, Bla, Sata}.